LahavPadan/RBD_LAB/README.md

       1.2.2.
 Estimate obstacles nearby, with the observation that:
       Point in Map <----> Feature in frame <---->  Feature of some object <----> Part of an obstacle

       1.2.3.
-Thus, go to the location nearby, such that it is the most vacant of map points
+Thus, go to the location nearby, such that it is the most vacant of map points.

       1.2.4.
-Scan environment for your object
+Scan environment for your object.
 ```
 ---
 ## Group Members